AwesomeOcelots/AwesomeOcelots/AppPlan.md

-[API-Spec]
+## API-Spec

-Database--Mysql
+-Database--Mysql

-Server--Node and Express
+-Server--Node and Express

-Front-End--React, D3
+-Front-End--React, D3

-[TODO]
+## TODO

 Data visulization using D3.
 	Show the connection between cities.
 What are the top 5 'greenest' cities of (ex.
 Chicago)?
 Use D3 to show those connections.